MayankSethi27/EverMark/README.md

-# Evermark Note Taking Website
+# Evermark- Note Taking Website

 Evermark is a note-taking website developed using Node.js, EJS, MongoDB, and Express.
 It allows users to create, read, update, and delete notes seamlessly.
 Additionally, the website features a powerful search notes feature to help users find specific notes quickly.
+The application also ensures secure user authentication using both local signup/login and Passport Google authentication.

 ## Table of Contents